Amsterdamsche Stoom Suikerraffinaderij: Firma M. Udink & Co.

 Barend Udink (1710-1775) probably came from Enschede.
 By 1747 he was in a business partnership with a Mr. ten Broeke and was trading to the West Indies.
 Barend was succeeded by his son Marten (1748-1808), who married Lamberdina Kooij in 1774, and Cornelia Margaretha la Grand in 1778.
 Marten continued his father's business together with Ten Broeke, which was further specified in a 1785 contract.
 Marten Udink's name is known from several ship transactions.
 The partnership with Ten Broeke seems to have ended by 1797.
 Marten became prominent in Amsterdam.
 He was a representative for the city under the Batavian Republic (1795-1806), and in 1804 he was president of the Aalmoezeniers orphanage.

 When Marten Udink died childless in 1808, he was succeeded by his nephew Joannes Kooij (1785-1870).
 Joannes was the son of Marten's brother in law Barend Kooij.
 It is supposed that Joannes already worked in the shipping company by about 1800.
 On 1 January 1808 a partnership with the name (firma) Marten Udink & Co. was formed.
 It included Marten Udink, his 23 year old nephew Joannes Kooij, and Hendrik Nijhoff, Marten's 47 year old bookkeeper.
-Marten brough in 80,000 guilders, and Joannes Kooij and Hendrik Nijhoff each 40,000, which they borrowed from Marten.
+Marten brought in 80,000 guilders, and Joannes Kooij and Hendrik Nijhoff each 40,000, which they borrowed from Marten.
 It is supposed that Kooij and Nijhoff used the profits to gain complete ownership of the partnership, while retaining the name.

-Traces of M. Udink & Co.'s actvities are found in 1821, when the figate Vrederijk sailed to Berbice and potential passengers could address themselves to M. Udink & Co.
+Traces of M. Udink & Co.'s activities are found in 1821, when the frigate Vrederijk sailed to Berbice and potential passengers could address themselves to M. Udink & Co.
 In 1828 and 1833 the coppered frigates Marco Bozzaris (1824) and Zeemanshoop (1826) were mentioned as managed by the firm.
 In 1834 Admiraal de Ruyter built at De Oranjeboom was mentioned as belonging to the firm.

 The activities of M. Udink & Co. were not strictly limited to shipping.
 In 1824, it offered to sell a small part of a coffee plantation in Surinam.
 In 1829 M. Udink & Co. participated for 2,000 guilders in the foundation of the Nederlandsche Zee Assurantie Maatschappij.
 On 1 January 1834 Joannes Kooij became a managing director of the Netherlands Trading Society, which was a very profitable position.